magicmatatjahu/adi/README.md

 - Maybe passing factory to scope and create instance in scope (like in Java) is better option than context? - rething if Context is needed. // Context is needed to share data
 - Handle onInit in async mode - maybe not wait for every hook but make Promise.all?
 - Rethink destruction - maybe don't wait for destruction
-- Add rebind/remove/clear functionality - partially done - rethink if it should be async or sync

 ## NICE TO HAVE BUT NOT NEEDED